xwavex/fusion2urdf/README.md

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/spot_mini.PNG" alt="spot_mini" title="spot_mini" width="300" height="300">

-Also, make sure components of your model has only bodies. **Nested components are not supported**.
-For example, this works:
+~~Also, make sure components of your model has only bodies. **Nested components are not supported**.~~ For example, this works:
 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/only_bodies.PNG" alt="only_bodies" title="only_bodies" width="300" height="300">

-but this doesn't work since the "face (3):1" component contains other components.
-A component must contain only bodies:
+~~but this doesn't work since the "face (3):1" component contains other components.
+A component must contain only bodies:~~ With the new version this should also work:

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/nest_components.PNG" alt="nest_components" title="nest_components" width="300" height="300">

 Sometimes this script exports abnormal urdf without any error messages.
 In that case, the joints should have problems.
 Redefine the joints and run again.

 In addition to that, make sure that this script currently supports only "Rigid", "Slider" and "Revolute".

 ## How to use